Dawkins Revolution: Aims and methods

 The reforms were aimed at enhancing the "quality, diversity and equity of access" to education while improving the "international competitiveness" of Australian universities, as well as a solution for the perceived brain drain.
 These reforms included the introduction of income contingent loans for tuition costs through the HECS, the conversion of all Colleges of Advanced Education (CAEs) into universities, and a series of provisions for universities to provide plans, profiles, statistics etc. to justify courses and research.

 These aims and methods drew heavily from New Public Management and an emerging neoliberalism that was present in other reforms of the Hawke Government, which was greatly concerned with economic productivity in an era of high unemployment and high inflation.

 Outcomes

 The reforms succeeded in turning Australia's elite university system into a mass education system.
 As a result, undergraduate student numbers increased dramatically as universities were given economies of scale.
-There were also many mergers between universities and CAEs, with some successful (University of Queensland Gatton Campus), and others not so (the University of New England and the then Northern Rivers CAE which subsequently split acrimoniously to become Southern Cross University), and others didn't proceed (Australian National University and the Canberra CAE, now the University of Canberra).
+There were also many mergers between universities and CAEs, with some successful such as how the former Queensland Agricultural College was made part of the University of Queensland.
+Others not so, for example the Northern Rivers CAE was incorporated into the University of New England in 1989, only to split acrimoniously in late 1993 and become Southern Cross University from 1 January 1994.
+Other mergers did not proceed, eg the (Australian National University and the Canberra CAE, now the University of Canberra).
 The introduction of HECS meant a significant new revenue stream for universities was unlocked without further relying on government grants and without introducing large financial barriers to study in the form of up-front student fees.
 Similarly, changes to research funding supported strong growth in research training places over the following decades.